Indian Civil Service: Salary and ranks

+Salary

-After the Indian Rebellion of 1857, pay scales were drawn up.
+Following the Indian Rebellion of 1857, pay scales were drawn up.
 Assistant Commissioners started out in their early twenties on around £300 a year.
 The governorship of a British province was the highest post an ICS officer could aspire to.
 The governors at the top of the pyramid got £6,000 a year plus allowances.
 All ICS officers retired on the same pension of £1,000.
 This sum was paid as an annuity each year after retirement.
 Widows of deceased officers were entitled to £300 a year, leading to a popular saying that an ICS marriage was worth "three hundred a year alive or dead".

-In the first decades of the twentieth century, the imbalance in salaries and emoluments was so great that 8,000 British officers together earned a total of £13,930,554, while 130,000 Indians in government service (not just those in the Indian Civil Service proper) were collectively paid a total of £3,284,163.
+In the first decades of the twentieth century, the imbalance in salaries and emoluments was so great that 8,000 European officials together earned a total of £13,930,554, while 130,000 Indians in government service (not just those in the Indian Civil Service proper) were collectively paid a total of £3,284,163.

+Tenure and service

 ICS officers normally served for a minimum of twenty-five years, and there was a maximum service period of thirty-five years.
 ICS officers served as political officers in the Indian Political Department and also were given fifty percent of the judgeships in the state high court (the rest were generally elevated from the high court bar).
 The tenure of ICS officers serving as judges of the high court and Supreme Court was determined by the retirement age fixed for judges.

+Ranks

 Source: (Note: As per published records and book named "The India List and India Office List 1905" as published by India Office and India Office Records.)
 (Note: As per Warrant or Precedence of 1905.)